Programme Participants

 Credit: Eness Photography

-• Dr Daryna Zhyvohliadova is a cultural professional and academic from Ukraine with expertise in management and knowledge exchange practices for international cultural cooperation, as well as in strategies for safeguarding cultural heritage.
+Dr Daryna Zhyvohliadova is a cultural professional and academic from Ukraine with expertise in management and knowledge exchange practices for international cultural cooperation, as well as in strategies for safeguarding cultural heritage.
+She is currently the Academic Project Coordinator at KU Leuven for the HERitage UKRaine project within the Faculty of Arts, MoSa - History of Modernity and Society, Belgium.
 In 2023, she was awarded the Youth Cultural Protection Professional Award by the International Arts and Antiquities Forum, UK.

 Dr Zhyvohliadova has delivered guest lectures at universities worldwide, including the Taras Shevchenko National University of Kyiv (Ukraine), University of Ljubljana (Slovenia), University of Maribor (Slovenia) and University of Technology Sydney (Australia).
 She has served as consultant to the ALIPH Foundation, Europa Nostra and the Cultural Relations Platform; led the Creative Europe Desk; and coordinated the United Nations Population Fund's (UNFPA) humanitarian response for youth.
 As an individual member of leading European networks, including ENCATC and Culture Action Europe, she is a committed youth advocate and promotes culture as a cornerstone of sustainable development.